sustainable travel WELCOME TO ULAANBAATAR sustainable travel

 Then, the square is named after Sukhbaatar.
 As well this is a place where Peaceful.

 Anti-communism protests were held here in 1990, eventually ushering in the era of democracy.
 Today, the square is occasionally used for rallies, ceremonies, and even rock concerts and festivals.
 Still, it is generally a relaxed place where you can witness and see many exciting stories of the city played out here, such as teenagers riding bikes and rollerblading, guys hanging out on the thick chains hanging from the mouths of the stone lions, newly married couples posing for pictures, students celebrating a graduation, or classmates coming together for reunions after 30 or 40 years.
 So many memories for Mongolians and unforgettable life moments have inseparably tied this square.
 Therefore, the central square is popular with city residents, not just travelers.
-Open in Google Maps.
+Open in Google Maps. sustainable travel

 Zaisan Hill Memorial

 The Memorial is a massive show of Mongolian people's appreciation for the Soviet Union.
-Seeming to promote good relations between the two states, the Soviet Union created the monument to depict just how much they had done for the lowly eastern communist state.
+Seeming to promote good relations between the two states, the Soviet Union created the monument to depict just how much they had sustainable travel done for the lowly eastern communist state.

 Ostensibly built to commemorate Soviet soldiers in World War II, the sprawling mural also illustrates the defeat of the Japanese in 1939, which brought Mongolia into the Soviet sphere of influence.
 Of course, the victory over Nazi Germany, a battle that subsumed Mongolian troops into the Red Army, is also prominent.